jozu-ai/kitops/docs/src/docs/hf-import.md

 You can automatically generate a ModelKit from a Hugging Face repository using the `kit import` command.
 This speeds and simplifies the job of getting started with ModelKits.

-::: info
+::: warning
-In v1.0.0 Git LFS is required for importing from Hugging Face
+In v1.0.0 Git LFS is required for importing from Hugging Face.

+To edit the Kitfile you need to have an editor defined in the $EDITOR environment variable.
 :::

 You can read more about the `import` command in our [CLI reference](https://kitops.ml/docs/cli/cli-reference/#kit-import).